KSchoenleber/urbs/doc/implementdoc/equ-process.rst

 and sell commodities are complementary, when a commodity :math:`c` is an output of a process where the buy commodity is an input, and at the same time the commodity :math:`c` is an input commodity of a process where the sell commodity is an output.
+The mathematical explanation of this rule is given in :ref:`theory-buysell`.

-In script ``model.py`` the constraint sell buy symmetry rule is defined and calculated by the following code fragment:
+In script ``BuySellPrice.py`` the constraint sell buy symmetry rule is defined and calculated by the following code fragment:

 ::